sourabh48/firebasenotification/README.md

 # Abouts:

- This “index.js” file handles the firebase messaging services and firebase database.
-When a new value for the notification is pushed in the database this file acts like a trigger to send a notification by creating a payload to the desired user using firebase messaging service.
-I have also created a trigger to delete user details from the database when the user unregisters his/her account.
+ This “index.js” file handles the Firebase Cloud Messaging and Firebase Realtime Database.
+When a new value for the notification is pushed in the database this file acts like a trigger to send a notification by creating a payload and sending it to the desired user using Firebase Cloud Messaging Service.
+I have also created a trigger to delete user details from the database when the user deletes his/her account from the authentication services.
 This will this remove unwanted data from database.

 # Important :